9 Hidden Gems of Nepal That Most Tourists Never See

 When Prithvi Narayan Shah gained the throne after his father, he wanted to expand his kingdom and make Nepal one kingdom.
 That's where the unification of Nepal begins.

-Gorkha Palace is located on the hilltop of Gorkha bazaar of Gorkha district.
+Gorkha Palace is located on the hilltop of Gorkha bazaar in Gorkha district.
 It is located in the western part of the Kathmandu Valley.
-It can take around 5 hours 138 km drive to reach Kathmandu by bus.
+It can take around 5 hours (138 km) to reach Kathmandu by bus.
 The palace is accessible from the market in two ways: by walking 1500 steps or by cab at the rear end of the palace.

-Despite being not very famous among tourists, it can be a great destination for your next trip to Nepal.
+Despite not being very famous among tourists, it can be a great destination for your next trip to Nepal.
 Also, the location has lots of potential.
-Not only the site, but there are also many other spots to visit nearby the palace, such as Sita Cave (the longest cave in Nepal), Tallo Durbar (the Lower Palace), a museum, and many more.
+Not only the site, but there are also many other spots to visit near the palace, such as Sita Cave (the longest cave in Nepal), Tallo Durbar (the Lower Palace), a museum, and many more.

 Ranighat Palace, also known as "Rani Mahal," is the Rana Palace, which was constructed in 1893 in the Palpa district of Nepal.
-It was built by General Khadga Shamsher Jang Bahadur Rana in memory of his late wife, Tej Kumari Rana.
+In honor of his late wife Tej Kumari Rana, General Khadga Shamsher Jang Bahadur Rana built it.

 Rani Mahal carries the historic significance of the Rana Dynasty.
 Recently, in 2017, the palace was renovated and converted into a museum to attract more tourists.
 However, it is the least visited site in Nepal.
 But it can be a great option to discover this unexplored destination.